aaltsys/doc-newwares/inventory/02_products.rst

 +---+---+----------------+-----+---+----------------------+--------+-----+-----+

 .. note::
    #.
-Entries of type list code (TYPE=LC) are validated against the linked code
-      option list.
-   #.
-Entries with a paired requirement (REQ=P) are required when the associated
-      paired entry or code is specified.
-   #.
 When hazardous is marked (X), entries are required for: **shippingName**,
       **weightUom**, **dimUom**, **contentNet**, and **contentSze**.
    #.
 When a UOM is specified for inners or content, then the corresponding